MilkmanAbi/ytcui-dl/README.md

 # ytcui-dl

 > AI Disclosure - ytcui-dl v1 was written by hand. ytcui-dl v2 is a full refactor I've been struggling to get working for MONTHS (I was doing most of it with my friend :3), Claude was used to test it - test whether it connects, the downloader works (The shitty ffmpeg based conversion to mp4 handler was written by me, still messed up, pardon me), and push the updated project to my repo once done.
 I acknowledge the use of AI in debugging and automating testing.
+(Yeah... long project full of fuck ups, v1 was in May, v2 is Aug end, took me that long to figure it out)

 > Notes: I kinda focused so hard on improving ytcui-dl over like looking at it...
 Uhm missed some GitHub issues, will check them more nowadays.